 A highly available application has higher chances of attracting customers because they are assured of consistency in service.
 Load balancing is a cost-effective way to increase an application’s availability.
 In this note, I describe the steps to add an application load balancer to three EC2 instances hosted in three different availability zones in a region using Terraform.

 You may read about the application load balancing at AWS-Docs.
-I used the concepts related to elastic load balancing, EC2, and VPC in this use case.
+I used the concepts related to elastic load balancing, Amazon EC2, and Amazon VPC in this use case.
 In addition, I used Terraform to create and manage all the underlying resources to simplify my effort.

-In my previous note (create-a-web-server-on-aws-ec2-instance-using-terraform-and-user-data), I described three EC2 instances hosting a static web page and displaying that when someone requested the public DNS hostname of the EC2 instances.
+In my previous note (create-a-web-server-on-amazon-ec2-instance-using-terraform-and-user-data), I described three Amazon EC2 instances hosting a static web page and displaying that when someone requested the public DNS hostname of the EC2 instances.
 Each EC2 instance had its own specific public DNS hostname.
 If an EC2 instance were deleted or was unavailable, the request to that particular DNS hostname would be denied.
 Placing a load balancer in front of the EC2 instances ensures that the application is not unavailable if a few EC2 instances go down.

 If you are new to load balancing, I’d recommend this wiki page.
 In AWS, load balancing is supported via Elastic Load Balancing, which, per AWS-Docs, automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
 Elastic Load Balancing supports the following load balancers: Application Load Balancers, Network Load Balancers, Gateway Load Balancers, and Classic Load Balancers.